How to get rid of fleas and stop them biting your cat.

 Spot on treatments are usually applied once a month.
 There are many different brands I use a product by Bayers called Advantage II.
 I have found that it works very well for my cats.
 I have one cat that is sensitive and reacts to it.
 The others do well with it.
 It also controls ticks and some of the worms that cats can get so it is more economical.

 Be careful if you buy online, this link is to Amazon and the vendor is BAYERS.
 There are a number of sellers that offer cheaper prices but there is a chance that it is conterfeit merchandise.
-Some comes from China and is not the same.
+Some comes from China and are not the same.
 It can be a fake and be poisonous to your cat.
 Buy from reputable dealers or get from your vet.
+Look at the reviews, low ratings are often an indication that the product is not real.

 I have also used "Revolution" for cats and it has worked well.
 I buy it from my vet.
 Good Spot treatments are pricey but they work very well and in the end save you trouble and money.